nxp-auto-linux/ipc-shm/README.rst

 the corresponding processor exception number (used to register the interrupt handler); see Reference Manual of each platform for specific information.

-In case of ARM platforms, the same interrupt can be used for both TX and RX.
-Moreover, default values can be assigned using IPC_DEFAULT_INTER_CORE_IRQ for interrupts and IPC_CORE_DEFAULT for the remote core.
+For any platform, the TX and RX interrupts must be different.
+For ARM platforms, a default value can be assigned to the remote core using IPC_CORE_DEFAULT.

 For technical support please go to:
     https://www.nxp.com/support